Unit 29: Inclusive Writing

 In what is now known as Canada, there are three distinct groups of Indigenous people — First Nations, Métis, and Inuit.
 According to their own traditions and teachings, the Inuit and First Nations people have been on this land since time immemorial (forever).
 People who identify as Métis are descendants of First Nations and European parentage.

 Indigenous people identify themselves in many different ways.
-A term that one person embraces could offend another (review Table 29.4).
+A term that one person embraces could offend another (see Table 29.4).
 Therefore, it is important to be respectful of how Indigenous people themselves want or choose to be identified.

 To get started, watch the short video, How to Talk About Indigenous People, that clearly explains use of the terms Indigenous, Aboriginal, First Nations, Métis, and Inuit.